mir3z/aalib.js/README.md

 * `width:number` - width (in characters) of target ASCII art image.
 * `height:number` - height (in characters) of target ASCII art image.
-* `colorful:boolean` - if `true`, colors of an original image are preserved.
-Every character in target image has a mean color of area it represents in an original image.
+* `colored:boolean` - if `true`, the colors of the original image are preserved.
+Every character in a target image has a mean color of area it represents in the original image.

 ### Renderers

-Renderers are used to output ASCII art image.
+Renderers outputs ASCII art image.
 They can render using different characters set.
-By default two charsets are defined and exposed under `CHARSET` property of every renderer:
+By default two charsets are defined are defined:

-* `ASCII` - printable ASCII characters - range: <32, 127>.
+* `ASCII_CHARSET` - printable ASCII characters - range: <32, 127>.
 This is the default one.
-* `SIMPLE` - characters from list `['.', ':', '*', 'I', '$', 'V', 'F', 'N', 'M']`.
+* `SIMPLE_CHARSET` - characters from list `['.', ':', '*', 'I', '$', 'V', 'F', 'N', 'M']`.

+They are exposed in each renderer as named export:

+`import { ASCII_CHARSET, SIMPLE_CHARSET } from "renderers/HTMLRenderer";`

+or as

+`aalib.charset`

 #### HTMLRenderer

+Exposed as `aalib.render.html` or as a default export in `renderers/HTMLRenderer`.

 <code>aalib.render.html(<i>options:object</i>)</code>